microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Defining a Custom Search parameter

 ## Prerequisites
++ Successful completion of Challenge-01
-+ Successful completion of Challenge 1
++ Successful completion of Challenge-03 (Patient and other Resources should be loaded into Azure API for FHIR)
 + Ensure you have loaded the `FHIR_Search.postman_collection.json` file into Postman from Challenge-01 - [located here](https://github.com/microsoft/health-architectures/blob/main/Postman/api-for-fhir/FHIR_Search.postman_collection.json).

 ---